cloudigrade/frontigrade/README.md

 Once you've gone through the [Cloudigrade install process](https://github.com/cloudigrade/cloudigrade#developer-environment), and confirmed [tooling for Cloudigrade](https://github.com/cloudigrade/cloudigrade#developer-environment) works you can make use of the local Openshift convenience scripting
   ```
-  $ npm run start:oc
+  $ yarn start:oc
   ```

 #### Review serve
 An alternative to running the development or OpenShift serve is the review serve.
 This allows you to view an environment without having to use OpenShift locally.
 You only need the base Frontigrade requirements to run this context.
   ```
-  $ npm run start:review
+  $ yarn start:review
   ```

 ### Debugging

 #### Force a specific http status for development responses
-If you've run the development command `$ npm start` you can spoof and force a specific http status for an endpoint.
+If you've run the development command `$ yarn start` you can spoof and force a specific http status for an endpoint.

 To force a specific http status you'll need to add an annotation to the ApiDoc service file annotations located here:
 - `src/services/*.js`